 Having many friends from other countries exposed me to different style of birthday celebrations.
 In many of it, foreigners opt to go Dutch.
 Everyone pays for their own meal and chip in to cover the birthday person’s meal.
 To end the celebration, a present is usually given.
 There is of course a celebration where everyone is invited, and the cost borne by the birthday person, but it’s quite rare.

-miserable special.
-Sometimes, it can go beyond and one can be thrown to the pond.
-A friend of mine was so terrified with this idea, she put a sling on her hand, pretended to have a broken arm.
-That did not stop her friends and she was still thrown into a dirty pond.
-To top it all, she had to pay the dinner for everyone.
+Contrarily, Indonesian students have a tradition to throw rotten eggs, flour and pour water to the birthday person.
+The tradition is being kept for years to make the birthday person feels special.
+Sometimes, it can go beyond, and one can be thrown to the pond.
+A friend of mine was so terrified with this idea, she put a sling on her hand the day after she was thrown out.
+Nobody cares, she still had to pay dinner for everyone.
 In Indonesia, paying lunch or dinner for everyone else, is a must.
 We call it, sharing happiness.
 In many cases, the birthday person ended up with neither present nor a birthday card.

 As I grew up, birthday celebration changes, not much, but at least birthday no longer involved rotten eggs.
 Birthday person is still socially pushed to take their friends out for lunch or dinner.
 Upon wishing happy birthday, a friend (or acquaintance) will unashamedly ask the venue for lunch or dinner.
 The main problem is that Indonesians have too many friends; I think it’s because we categorized everyone as friend and do not segregate them into different level of friendship i.e acquaintance, travel buddy, colleagues or class mate.
 Everyone that you meet, even for an hour, is a friend; hence more than 1000 Facebook friends.

-A ritual that I do on the morning of my birthday is to call my mom and my aunt (who raised me) and thank both of them for showering me with her love.
-What do you usually do?
+A ritual that I do on the morning of my birthday is to call my mom and my aunt (who raised me) and thank both for showering me with her love.